Is There a Way to Correct Diastasis Recti?

 After pregnancy and childbirth, the abdominal muscles change and there may be separation in the abdominal area.
 This is known as diastasis recti.
 We'll explain why it occurs and some solutions to help improve this condition.

 Diastasis recti or abdominal separation is a gap between the abdominal muscles.
 It happens when the muscles lose their tension and damage the tissue that keeps them together.

 Among the muscles that cover the body are the abdominal or recti muscles that are located in the torso area at the abdomen.
 Two vertical, parallel parts make up the recti muscles.
 They’re attached to the linea alba, which is a collagen-filled fibrous structure that runs through the middle of the abs.

 Therefore, it’s called diastasis abdominis or diastasis recti abdominis because there’s separation in the midline of the anterior rectus abdominis.

 It’s usually found in people with obesity, people who physically exert themselves or carry a lot of weight, and, mainly, it’s correlated with women who have had several normal pregnancies and deliveries.

 Types of diastasis recti

-When a woman goes through pregnancy, her abdomen normally grows anywhere from 7 to 35 centimeters during the span of 9 months.
+When a woman goes through pregnancy, her abdomen normally grows anywhere from 3 to 14 inches during the span of 9 months.
 Therefore, the abdominal muscles stretch out and may cause two different cases of diastasis recti.

 The first case is when the abdominal muscles tear and cause a bulge in the gut area.
 This type of diastasis recti happens due to physical activity.